 We have purchased after careful selection a natural, washed and honey processed coffee, highlighting the influence processing imparts on this incredible coffee.
-Each of these coffee stands on its own merit and has unique amazing flavors.
+Each of these coffee stands on its own merit and has unique amazing flavours.

 If you had ever considered trying three coffees of the same variety, from the same region, processed with every single detail controlled correctly, where the only influence creating all the flavor nuances, is down to the processing method, this is your opportunity.

-The Raimutin Honey: Milk chocolate, vanilla, and “cappuccino"
+The Raimutin Honey: milk chocolate, vanilla, and “cappuccino"

 The Loclo Washed: pineapple, lotus biscuits and Asian pear.

-The Raimutin Natural: Brown spices, candy floss and cashew nuts.
+The Raimutin Natural: brown spices, candy floss and cashew nuts.

-A little bit more about Timor Leste and the story behind these coffees:
+A little bit more about Timor-Leste and the story behind these coffees: